One Flew Over the Cuckoo's Nest (film)

-Filming began in January 1975 and lasted three months, taking place on location in Salem, Oregon, and the surrounding area, as well as Depoe Bay on the north Oregon coast.
-The producers decided to shoot the film in the Oregon State Hospital, an actual mental hospital, as this was also the setting of the novel.
-The hospital is still in operation (as of 2022), though the original buildings seen in the film have been demolished.
-The film released on November 19, 1975.
-Considered by many to be one of the greatest films ever made, One Flew Over the Cuckoo's Nest is No. 33 on the American Film Institute's 100 Years...
-100 Movies list.
+Originally announced in 1962 with Kirk Douglas starring, the film took 13 years to develop.
+Filming finally began in January 1975 and lasted three months, on location in Salem, Oregon and the surrounding area, and in Depoe Bay on the north Oregon coast.
+The producers shot the film in the Oregon State Hospital, an actual psychiatric hospital, which is also the novel's setting.
+The hospital is still in operation, though the original buildings in the film have been demolished.
+The film was released on November 19, 1975.

-The film was the second to win all five major Academy Awards (Best Picture, Actor in Lead Role, Actress in Lead Role, Director, and Screenplay) following It Happened One Night in 1934, an accomplishment not repeated until 1991 with The Silence of the Lambs.
-It also won numerous Golden Globe and BAFTA Awards.
+One Flew Over the Cuckoo's Nest received critical acclaim, and is considered by critics and audiences to be one of the greatest films ever made.
+It is the second of three films to win all five major Academy Awards (Best Picture, Best Actor, Best Actress, Director, and Screenplay) following It Happened One Night (1934), and preceding 1991's The Silence of the Lambs.
+It won numerous Golden Globe and BAFTA Awards.
 In 1993, the film was deemed "culturally, historically, or aesthetically significant" by the United States Library of Congress, and selected for preservation in the National Film Registry.
+Additionally, One Flew Over the Cuckoo's Nest was ranked No. 33 on the American Film Institute's updated 100 Years...
+100 Movies list in 2007.